Large-scale Russian attack on Odesa: power and heat cut, apartment blocks hit, three children injured – photos

 The attack caused warehouses belonging to a logistics company to catch fire in one of the settlements.

-All those injured have been taken to medical facilities, where they are receiving all necessary treatment."
+All those injured have been taken to hospital.

 Background: Earlier, Ukraine's Air Force warned of Russian attack drones moving from the Black Sea towards Odesa.